manubot/manubot-ai-editor/README.md

 The Manubot AI Editor can be used from the GitHub repository of a Manubot-based manuscript, from the command line, or from Python code.

-### Manubot-based manuscript GitHub repository
+### Manubot-based manuscript repository

-You first need to follow the steps to setup a Manaubot-based manuscript.
+You first need to follow the steps to [setup a Manaubot-based manuscript](https://github.com/manubot/rootstock).
 Then, follow [these instructions](https://github.com/manubot/rootstock/blob/main/USAGE.md#ai-assisted-authoring) to setup a workflow in GitHub Actions that will allow you to quickly trigger a job to revise your manuscript.

 ### Command line

-To use the tool from the command line, you need to install Manubot in a Python environment:
+To use the tool from the command line, you first need to install Manubot in a Python environment:

 ```bash
 pip install --upgrade manubot[ai-rev]